Keep up-to-date with country specific logistics and shipping news.

 Eid cut-off date:

-We recommend all land freight to GCC countries, required to be delivered prior to Eid, to be sent before 23rd August.
-Land freight will then resume on the first working day after Eid Al Adha holiday which is expected to be on 3rd or 4th of September.
+We recommend all land freight to GCC countries, required to be delivered prior to Eid, to be sent before 6th June.
+Land freight will then resume on the first working day after Eid Al Fitr holiday which is expected to be on 19-20th June.

 Importers to Saudi Arabia need to authorise a clearing agent using the Saudi customs e-portal system.
 March 2017